SymfonyCasts/doctrine-queries/sfcasts/joins-reduce-queries.md

 This isn't *necessarily* a problem.
 It *might* hurt performance on your page... or be no big deal.
 But if it *is* slowing things down, we *can* fix it with a `JOIN`.
 After all, when we query for the categories, we're *already* joining over to the fortune cookie table.
-So... if we just grab the fortine cookie data in the first query, couldn't we build this whole page *with* that *one* query?
+So... if we just grab the fortune cookie data in the first query, couldn't we build this whole page *with* that *one* query?
 The answer is... totally!